 - Real option analysis: “Real options” are simply asset-based choices, such as machinery or business property, rather than intangible assets such as IP.
 Enticing or valuable real options can sweeten a deal.

-- P/E (price earnings) ratio: The ratio expresses a company's share price divided by after-tax profits, and can help buyers and sellers compare a company to competitors.
+- P/E (price earnings) ratio: The ratio expresses a company's share price divided by after-tax profits and can help buyers and sellers compare a company to competitors.
+Many times, this metric is used to determine the equity worth of a company.

 - Dividend yield: Similar to discounted cash flow, this gauges the present value of a future dividend to “prove” worth.